Undergraduate Academic Regulations & Procedures

 Alpha Kappa Delta is the international sociology honor society.
 Students who maintain a 3.000 average in sociology and a 3.300 average overall are eligible to be inducted into the honor society at a ceremony during their senior year.
 Inducted students will be awarded a teal honor cord to be worn at Commencement.

 Alpha Sigma Lambda

-Alpha Sigma Lambda is a national honor society whose aim is to recognize the special achievements of continuing education students who accomplish academic excellence while facing completing interests of home and work.
-To become a member, students must be at least 22 years old, a matriculated student seeking an initial degree, completed 24 credits at LVC, and have a minimum 3.2 overall GPA.
+Alpha Sigma Lambda is a national honor society whose aim is to recognize the special achievements of professional studies students who accomplish academic excellence while facing competing interests of home and work.
+To be selected as a member, students must be at least 22 years old, a matriculated student seeking an initial degree, completed 24 credits at LVC, and have a minimum 3.200 overall GPA.

 Beta Beta Beta

 Beta Beta Beta, a national biological honor society, is open to majors in the biological sciences by invitation.
 To become a member, one must have completed three courses in biology with a GPA of 3.0 in biology and 3.0 overall.